jmeile/JMMidiBassPedalController/README.md

   - Default velocity for NOTE ON messages: here you can use whatever you want
   - Start sending NOTE ON/OFF, BANK SELECT, CONTROL CHANGE, raw MIDI, or SysEx messages.

+For visualizing the notes, you can optionally use [Virtual MIDI Piano Keyboard] (https://vmpk.sourceforge.io).
+It can run parallelly to the ManualTester script;
+just start it and setup it as follows:
+- Open the menu: "Edit > MIDI Connections" and set the dialog as follows:
+  - Check: "Enable MIDI Input"
+  - Check: "MIDI Omni Mode" -> With this setting, you will see everything comming out from the FootController software
+  - On "MIDI IN Driver" choose: "Windows MM"
+  - On "Input MIDI Connection" choose: "Virtual Port 2"
+  - Uncheck: "Enable MIDI Thru on MIDI Output" -> If you don't do this, then your NOTE messages will be sent in an infinite loop
+  - On "MIDI OUT Driver" choose: "Windows MM"
+  - On "Output MIDI Connection" choose: "Virtual Port 1"
+  - Uncheck: "Show Advanced Connections" -> Not needed
+- Open the menu: "Edit > Preferences" and set it as follows:
+  - "Number of keys": here you are free to choose what ever you want.
+Normally you will see: "61".
+The maximum is 121.
+This depends on how many octaves you are going to use.
+  - "Starting Key": "C"
+  - "Note highlight color": "MIDI Channels" -> different colors will be used for each MIDI channel
+  - "Instruments file": leave the default, which is: "gmgsxg.ins".
+I think this doesn't really matter
+  - "Instrument": "General MIDI"
+  - "Keyboard Map" and "Raw Keyboard Map": "default".
+I think this also doesn't matter
+  - "Drums Channel": "10"
+  - Uncheck: "MIDI channel state consistency" -> I don't know what this is supposed to do
+  - Check: "Translate MIDI velocity to key pressed color tint"
+  - Check: "Always On Top"
+  - Set whatever you want under: "Enable Computer Keyboard Input" and "Raw Computer Keyboard".
+  - Check: "Enable Mouse Input"
+  - Set whatever you want under: "Enable Touch Screen Input"

+  You may change other settings to fit your needs.

+  Now you can send notes and bank select commands through the ManualTester script and you will see the results on the "Virtual MIDI Piano Keyboard".
+You may also use the virtual keyboard to send note event; however, with a normal mouse, you can only push a note at a time.
+I guess on a touch screen you should be able to push more than one, but I'm not sure.

 ## Use a software for intercepting MIDI messages